anthonyscaletti/Martis-Hastam/README.md

 # Martis-Hastam
-A cryptographic application used to encrypt and decrypt documents using the GCM mode of the AES cipher.
-UI written in Java while the core functionality is written in C++.
+A cryptographic application used to encrypt and decrypt documents including textfiles, pdf, images, audio, and video, using the GCM mode of the AES cipher.
+UI is written in Java while the core engine is written in C++.